SomeAnticsDev/someantics.dev/src/streams/2022-07-05-zag/transcript.md

 <i class="timecode">[01:07:03]</i> **Ben:** Oh!
 Okay!

 <i class="timecode">[01:07:04]</i> **Segun:** Right?
 So this is, like, no, we're not trying to hide some sort of implementation from you.
 Basically, you see, like, the logic that's going on.
 And you can see that some of these are pretty similar to what we built.
-You can see the ARROW_LEFT, the ARROW_RIGHT.
-You can see POINTER_MOVE and POINTER_UP in there as well.
+You can see the `ARROW_LEFT`, the `ARROW_RIGHT`.
+You can see `POINTER_MOVE` and `POINTER_UP` in there as well.
 So you can see there's some sort of similarities between what you've just built and the actual production code itself.

 <i class="timecode">[01:07:26]</i> **Ben:** That's awesome.
 Oh, I really love that, and I'm willing to bet this is built with, like, web tech that's probably a little more screenreader-friendly than our humble little Excalidraw canvas drawing.